 AI in Contract Management for Danish Culpa Liability

 When it comes to Danish contract law, few principles are as foundational as culpa.
 This concept, derived from the Latin word for “fault,” governs how liability is determined when contracts are breached or negotiations go awry.
 Understanding culpa is essential for anyone drafting or managing commercial agreements, since it defines how responsibility and remedy are legally measured.
-In this post, you’ll learn what culpa means, how it shapes both contractual and pre-contractual duties, and how AI tools help legal teams safeguard against fault-based liability.
+In this post, you’ll learn what culpa means, how it shapes both contractual and pre-contractual duties, and how an autonomous legal department running 24/7 helps teams safeguard against fault-based liability.

 How Culpa Shapes Liability and Contractual Duties